leynos/lag-complexity/docs/lag-complexity-function-design.md

 - A set of gauges or progress bars visualizing the normalized scores for `total`, `scope`, `depth`, and `ambiguity`.
 These will update dynamically, providing instant feedback.
-- A color-coded overall complexity indicator (e.g., Green for Low, Yellow for Medium, Red for High) with a corresponding message, such as "Simple query, ready to answer" or "Complex query, recommend decomposition."
+- A colour-coded overall complexity indicator (e.g., Green for Low, Yellow for Medium, Red for High) with a corresponding message, such as "Simple query, ready to answer" or "Complex query, recommend decomposition."
 - A detailed output pane showing the raw data from the `trace()` method,